tecpromotion/plg_jooag_shariff/README.md

-<h1>Joomla 3.5+ Shariff Plugin</h1>
+<h1>Joomla 3.4+ Shariff Plugin</h1>
-<h2>Now with PHP7 Support</h2>
-<h3>The 1-Click-Social-Button with privacy in mind and can speed up your site</h3>
+<h3>The 1-Click-Social-Button with privacy in mind</h3>
 This Joomla 3.4+ Plugin utilizes Heise Shariff Library to enable website users to share their favorite content without compromising their privacy.
-A good side-effect of this implentation is a faster loading time for your website, because the user need no direct connection to get the shares from services like Facebook.

 <b>System Requirements:</b>
 Joomla 3.4+ and PHP 5.5+ for the Share Counter